thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 Publication standards are important to all organizations, especially to those promoting publication standards themselves.
 To that end, there's a hierarchical model borrowed from Ryan's periodical background.

 * There's a central **publisher** role, held by two people.
-They have publication rights on the external accounts (Medium, YouTube).
+They have publication rights on the external accounts (such as YouTube).
 They maintain the publication queue and quality, and have as part of their role to also recruit contributors.
 	* First publishers would be: Ryan Macklin & Carrie Crowe.
 	* The GDP chair is also in this role, with respect to account access.
 * There are **editors**, who edit pieces to align with our community standards and style.
 We'll want two editors—and only two editors—involved in any one piece, to keep editors from burning out and to keep the signal/noise ratio down.